Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 ER CSW Responsibilities

-2. Read and review the MHR/CANS mental health follow up response from DMH as indicated via email.
+2. Read and review the CANS mental health follow up response from DMH as indicated via email.
 CSWs are to consult with DMH SFC staff regarding their findings and next steps to ensure a child's timely linkage to mental health services per DCFS and DMH's shared agreement to work collaboratively and team on an ongoing basis.

 ER CSW Responsibilities for ER Referrals Under Investigation